 What should the guy have done when a truck load of males is approaching at “high speed” on the rutted bumpy dirt road leading into the village?
-He should have done what I do – walk out to the road with a big friendly smile, hold up your hand, have them stop and then tell them to sit tight until the Americans are done.
+He should have done what we do – walk out to the road with a big friendly smile, hold up your hand, have them stop and then tell them to sit tight until the Americans are done.
 It is that simple – the biggest weapon us Americans have in Afghanistan is a warm smile and the ability to at least say “Tsenga Ye?” (“How are you?” in Pashto).
 I have been in this exact situation about 100 times over the years and so viewed this incident with no small amount of disgust.

 What if the truck is full of Taliban?
 That’s what binoculars are for.
-A truck full of bad guys is a target easily defeated by two riflemen who are in the open with weapons free and waiting for them within hand grenade range.
+A truck full of bad guys is a target easily defeated by two riflemen who are weapons free and waiting for them within hand grenade range.
 Their in a truck and can’t use their weapons effectively until they are out of the truck.
 In other words they would be sitting ducks.
 That is not true if they stop at some distance away and deploy from the truck which as I understand is the Taliban MO.
-But the truck didn’t do that – it just drove down the dirt road as fast as the dirt road allowed until the kids in the back started screaming and the crazy American popped out of a treeline and started running towards them.
+But the truck in this instance didn’t do that – it just drove down the dirt road as fast as the dirt road allowed until the kids in the back started screaming and a crazy American popped out of a treeline and started running towards them.
 The driver is not going to hear shots fired from a suppressed weapon so until he sees something to make him stop the whole shooting at them tactic is pointless.